Year of Publication

 Results showed that a simple 12 month lag was the most consistently accurate method, while multiple regression showed promising results, especially for years where there were no unexpected shocks to the system.
 The results for multiple regression were hindered by a small number of observations and a missing forecast for February 2012.
 It is recommended that the LFUCG use a simple 12 month lag, revising using projections about natural gas prices and weather trends.
 Suggestions for future studies include developing a model to predict natural gas prices, and heating- and cooling-degree-days.

 Banta, Ian K., "Developing a Best Practice Model for Forecasting Annual Franchise Fee Revenue: The Case of the Lexington-Fayette Urban-County Government" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 33.